eugenetangkj/automated-testing-engine/README.md

 6. Run `pytest` to run the test cases.
 7. Run `coverage run --source=its_test_engine -m pytest && coverage report` to generate a coverage report.

+> Note: Replace `<current_working_directory>` with the path to the current working directory.

+> Run all the commands in the Docker container.

 ### High-Level Design

 ```mermaid